Rules

 II.
 Submissions

 Applicants can track the status of their submission on the Indie Cup website.
-Organizers finish reviewing the received applications no longer than two days after submissions are closed.

 III.
 Category Eligibility